jasonm23/OldEmacsFodder/_posts/2012-06-20-emacs-binaries.md

 things.

-As of now, you'll find a set of Emacs icons, themes and a theme editor at http://jasonm23.github.com so you may want to see those.
+As of now, you'll find a set of Emacs icons, themes and a theme editor at http://jasonm23.github.com so perhaps, you'd like to see those.

 First up is a binary of Emacs24.1.5, built with Lion OS X 10.7.4 and patched to use Lion's new fullscreen mode, I have tested it only on 10.7.4 (in